rjspencer/docs/theming.md

 :	the total amount of audio tracks, or if `audioplaylistid` is set, how many audio tracks in that playlist

 ## AudioView
-A view for a single audio object. *Meant to be used with {Page:AudioView}*
+A view for a single audio object. *Meant to be used with {page:AudioView}*

 audioid
-: an ID for which audio to show *defaults to the one given to {Page:AudioView} if in that page
+: an ID for which audio to show *defaults to the one given to {page:AudioView} if in that page

 ### block:AudioView
 AudioAccountId